 Whether you are looking for an afternoon stroll to take you to a beautiful view, or for a challenge like no other in hiking the South West Coast Path has a wealth of different walks.
 The heritage, wildlife, geology and scenery along the way are truly inspirational.

 The North Devon Coast

-The North Devon coast boasts many amazing walks with spectacular scenery such as Lymonth to Combe Martin, Ilfracombe to Woolacombe & from Sandy Cove to Ilfracombe.
+The North Devon coast boasts many amazing walks with spectacular scenery such as Lymonth to Combe Martin, Ilfracombe to Woolacombe and from Sandy Cove to Ilfracombe.

 A gentle stroll through ancient woodland alongside the River Heddon, to where it meets the sea between some of England’s highest cliffs.
 Designated a Site of Scientific Interest the Heddon Valley is home to a variety of wildlife including otters and the rare high brown fritillary butterfly.

 This is an interesting and varied National Trust trail at Watersmeeet with beautiful scenery and wildlife.
 A series of super trails through 200 acres of river gorge and woodland.
 There is an abundance of wildlife to look out for including otters, red deer and buzzards.
 If you're looking for a walking hotel in Devon to explore these beautiful spots, why not come and stay at the Sandy Cove Hotel?